kmiyashiro/grunt-mocha/README.md

 You must also write tests.
 How much detail do I need to give here?

+### Maybe Growl?

+Growl support is optional.
+I'm not sure what the Windows situation is with growl.

 ### Hacks

 The PhantomJS -> Grunt superdimensional conduit uses `alert`.
 If you have disabled or aliased alert in your app, this won't work.
 I have conveniently set a global `PHANTOMJS` on `window` so you can conditionally override alert in your app.